chandicat/Chandi/README.md

-Tag me on X if you want to contribute.
+The super sophisticated code here is automatically deployed to Cloudflare and viewable on chandi.meme.

-@MummyNinj
+Tag me on X if you want to contribute. - @MummyNinj